The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 The first pocket forest, located at South Padbury, was planted in 2021 by 106 schoolchildren on a 100 m² section of the school grounds.
 The project was a collaboration with SUGi and The Seedling Bank as part of National Tree Day.

-"The children I work with, some of them have never planted a plant before.
+"Some of the children I work with have never planted a plant before.
 Some of them have never played in the dirt before.
-And when I first started doing this, I was actually quite surprised and a little bit shocked.”
+When I first started this program and realised this, I was quite surprised and a little shocked.”

 By educating and involving the next generation in planting and caring for pocket forests, the program is cultivating the way for an urban greening strategy that not only plants life back into urban spaces—but also restores elements of the ecosystems that once existed there—a core principle of the Miyawaki method.

-Japanese botanist Dr Akira Miyawaki.
+Japanese botanist Professor Akira Miyawaki.

 The Miyawaki Method—from Japan to Australia

-Within just a few years, they form self-sustaining ecosystems that require minimal maintenance—offering a powerful tool to restore nature in cities, reconnect communities with green spaces and support thriving wildlife.
+Within just a few years, they can form self-sustaining ecosystems that require minimal maintenance—offering a powerful tool to restore nature in cities, reconnect communities with green spaces and support thriving wildlife.

 This method is inspired by ancient sacred shrine forests in Japan, known as Chinju-no-mori.
 These forests were protected for centuries, providing valuable examples of what healthy ecosystems look like when they are allowed to grow with minimal human disturbance.